The bread and butter of Star Wars The Old Republic’s new Expansion, ‘Onslaught’, coming in September 2019, is a fully revamped Gearing System.

-Vendor 1 accepts a new currency which will allow you to purchase items for specific slots.
-This currency can be earned from multiple sources such as Mission Completion, Renown Crates etc. It will possibly be a Legacy Currency.
+This Vendor accepts a new legacy currency called War Commendations which will allow you to purchase items for specific slots.
+This currency can be earned from multiple sources such as Mission Completion, Deconstructing, Renown Crates etc.

 Vendor 2 is a ‘mystery’ vendor which will show up in cycles and will have a changing selection of Set Bonus Pieces and Tacticals available for purchase for all classes.